 Investors continue to increase their allocations to ESG – however, due to a lack of criteria and an industry-wide framework to measure ESG, it remains unclear what sustainable investing stands for.
 Different interpretations of ESG are widespread across the asset management world which increases the risk of greenwashing.

-- Lack of common framework to assess and measure ESG leads to confusion and greenwashing
+- Lack of a common framework to assess and measure ESG leads to confusion and greenwashing.

 The roundtable discussion opened with a brief outline of what leading experts consider ESG to be and the shift from investing in equities to fixed income.
 Delegates agreed that ESG in fixed income is not just about green bonds, but also e.g. social housing issuance.
 There was a consensus that ESG has been present in fixed income for some time but perhaps has not been labelled as such.